auliakhalqillah/auliakhalqillah.github.io/_posts/2020-12-04-Newton-Method.md

 ---
 layout: post
-title: "Newton's Method"
+title: "Newton Method"
-description: Understanding the Newton's Method to find the root of a nonlinear equation
+description: Understanding the Bisection Method to find the root of a nonlinear equation
 tags: Numerical-Method
 ---
 ## Newton's Method - Finding the Root of a Nonlinear Equation